saltzm/cgen/README.md

 * Better integration with external projects
 * Building up a library of models and utilities
 * Experimenting with alternate file formats
+* Polishing rough edges around the basic API, like allowing different compiler directives for header files and .c files, making sure transitive linking dependencies work with external dependencies, etc.
+* Create tooling, e.g. vim plugins
+* Make sure all generator errors are easy to diagnose.
+(They aren't bad as is.)
 * Porting cgen to use the ruby version of ribosome (for ruby enthusiasts)

 # Tutorial